The early Gee's in Leicestershire may represent the oldest Gee line.

 Initially Leicestershire's long staple wool was exported, primarily to Flanders, known for its weavers, the best in Europe.
 By 1258 England prohibited the export of wool to encourage its own weaving industry, although frontiers were always leaky.

 Instead, Flemish weavers were encouraged to move to England and brought their skills with them.
-With this influx of technology, by around Alexander's time Leicestershire was producing finer woolen products than just simple cloth.
+With this influx of technology, by around Alexander’s time, Leicestershire was producing finer woolen products than just simple cloth.

 Export